ibexa/documentation-developer/docs/pim/pim_guide.md

 PIM lets you group products into categories and catalogs.

-Catalogs are collections of products selected by using configurable filters.
-They are specific to each of your sites or storefronts and only contain the products in them that you wish to sell in their associated storefronts.
+Catalogs are collections of products selected by using configurable filters. they're specific to each of your sites or storefronts and only contain the products in them that you wish to sell in their associated storefronts.

 Catalogs contain a complete list of related products that can be displayed on a store site.
 You can have as many catalogs as required.